developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxWirelessManager/index.md

 	You can see some additional sub-features under "Wireless Manager" such as turning ON/OFF NFC, GPS, WWAN etc.

-    So as discussed, you can configure Bluetooth of your Symbol Android device in Wireless Manager feature of Mx.
+    So as discussed, you can configure Bluetooth of your Zebra Android device in Wireless Manager feature of Mx.
 So we will enable Bluetooth of the device by configuring Wireless Manager through wizard.
 So click on Bluetooth drop-down in the wizard and select the option "Enable".

     ![img](../../images/MxWirelessManagerTutorialImages/wireless_manager_details.jpg)